frequently asked questions

 Q. Can I park my car next to my tent or caravan?

 A. Not next to, but car parking is very close to campsites.
+If you have the CarCamp add-on you will be parked in same field as your tent, but not NEXT to your tent.

 Q. Can I put a tent next to my friend's caravan/campervan?